World Snooker Championship: Steve Davis years (1981–1989)

 In the 1985 final, also known as the black ball final, Dennis Taylor beat Steve Davis 18–17 on the final ball of the final frame, in one of the most closely contested matches of all time.
 It finished at 00:19 and, with an audience of 18.5 million, it remains the most-watched programme in the history of BBC2, and holds the record for a post-midnight audience for any channel in the United Kingdom.
 Davis met sixteenth seed Joe Johnson in the 1986 final.
 Johnson led 13–11 at the start of the evening session and won five of the first six frames to win 18–12.
 Johnson had trailed 9–12 in his quarter-final against Terry Griffiths but won the last four frames to win 13–12.
 Johnson and Davis met again in the 1987 final although, on this occasion, Davis was the winner by a score of 18–14.

 Steve Davis and Terry Griffiths met in the 1988 final.
 The score was 8–8 after the first day but Davis pulled ahead on the final day and won 18–11.
 Davis made his seventh successive final in 1989, meeting John Parrott.
 Davis led 13–3 after the first day and won the first five frames on the second day to win the match 18–3.
+As of 2025, Davis's victory in 1989 is the biggest winning margin in a World Championship final and one of only three occasions where the final has been won on the Sunday afternoon, with a session to spare.
 Davis won £105,000 for his 1989 victory, a new record.